Huawei plans big R&D investment in Switzerland

 Chinese telecoms giant Huawei plans to invest heavily in research in Switzerland, it says.

-This would create about 1,000 new research jobs, Huawei deputy director for Switzerland Felix Kramer told Swiss television SRF on Thursday.
+This would create about 1,000 new research jobs, Huawei deputy director for Switzerland Felix Kramer told Swiss television SRFexternal link on Thursday.
 He said discussions were under way and there was no timetable yet.

 Kramer said the focus would be on skills where Switzerland is a leader and which are relevant for Huawei in the medium term.
 “We are particularly looking for this expertise in the fields of physics, IT, nanotechnology, science of materials and other sciences,” he told SRF, adding that the firm also envisages “forms of interdisciplinary cooperation”.